11/22/2025

 But after some research, I found that it is very popular in complex financial systems and that it is widely used in Domain Driven Design; and that made me appreciate the language more.

 While I didn't end up using FSharp as my primary language, I did learn a lot from it.
-The functional programming concepts and the emphasis on immutability have influenced my coding style, especially in Python and our all data engineering pipelines.
+The functional programming concepts and the emphasis on immutability have influenced my coding style, especially in Python and my all data engineering pipelines (where this style is applicable).

 To this day, I still occasionally use FSharp for specific tasks, especially when working with domain modelling, just to experiment and prototype.
 Its concise syntax and powerful type system make it a joy to work with, even if it's not my main language and used mainly for fun.